Don't let your new boiler burn your cash

 1) Do you definitely need a new boiler?

-Boilers used to last 20 years, they really did.
-The truth is, they still can, but sections of the domestic heating industry have put an expectation of 7-10 years on the lifespan of a boiler and replacements are regularly recommended at 7 years.
+Boilers should last 22 years, but sections of the domestic heating industry have put an expectation of 10-15 years on the lifespan of a boiler and replacements are regularly recommended at 7 years.

 My first house did not have heating and we fitted a brand new radiator system with a Worcester Bosch 24i Junior combi boiler.
 That was in 2004 and it was still going strong 16 years later when I sold the house, with only one part replaced over its lifetime.
 It was a good little boiler of course, but it was also set up on a clean, properly designed system.

 Whether my old boiler makes it to 20 years depends largely on if it breaks down again.
 Parts are still available and affordable, but will the new owner be advised to fit a new boiler because it is past its perceived life expectancy of 7-10 years?

 The risk of an unnecessary replacement depends entirely on who attends.
 If a boiler breakdown specialist attends then they will gleefully repaired it; that is their job.
 If however a boiler installer attends, then they may advise replacement.

 So my first piece of advice is, make sure you really need a new boiler and call out the right person to attend a breakdown.
 If it is 7-10 years old, it should last the same again – assuming it has been set up correctly.
 Poor system design is a big factor and is considered more below.

 2) The efficiency/fuel saving argument for a new boiler

 If you are being advised to replace your boiler to something more efficient, the chances are you will only save around £40 on average per annum.